-If you use the above option, you may use the option -cpp-gnu-like to indicate that the custom preprocessor accepts the same set of options as GNU cpp.
+If you use the above option, you may use the option -cpp-frama-c-compliant to indicate that the custom preprocessor accepts the same set of options as GNU cpp.
+Note that -cpp-frama-c-compliant also implies some extra constraints, such as accepting architecture-specific flags, e.g. -m32.